-First of all, Swaps is searching all the decentralized token exchanges and token swapping protocols to find you the most advantageous exchange rate.
+First of all, Swaps is searching across decentralized token exchanges and token swapping protocols to find you the most advantageous exchange rate.

 At the same time, it's running test transactions, checking to make sure that if you do end up submitting a transaction, that it's likely to go through--and if not, those options are filtered out.
 MetaMask is saving users here from the pain of a failed transaction: with Ethereum mainnet gas fees and the complexity of token smart contracts, a failed transaction adds a significant financial injury to the insult of an incomprehensible error code.
 Swap's failure rate is very low, and improvements are in the works to make it almost nonexistent.

 Some eagle-eyed users will have noticed on the previous screen, in the lower left-hand corner, a mention of "3% slippage".
 Slippage is yet another parameter that Swaps is using in your favor, and it's explained in more detail up above.

 So with that DeFi number-crunching done, you get the quote screen:

 There's kind of a lot going on here, but don't be alarmed.
 First of all, up at the top, you'll see that Swaps is continuing to do all the work that we mentioned previously on an ongoing basis, ensuring that you're getting the most up-to-date price and availability.